Jim Heid |

 But that analytical process is essential, and it’s something that’s second nature (pardon the pun) to a wildlife photographer.
 So Ben’s assignment for this week is to grab your gear and go where the wild things are, whether that’s your backyard, a park, or a nature preserve.
 Practice shooting thoughtfully.
 Try to establish that balance between experiencing something exciting and capturing it in creative ways.
 It’s an important skill for every kind of photography.

-Tags: Photography, Jim Heid, Ben Long, The Practicing Photographer, Nature, Wildlife
+Tags: Ben Long, Jim Heid, Nature, Photography, The Practicing Photographer, Wildlife

 Thanks for signing up.